SonicDMG/SonicDMG.github.io/source/_posts/Moving-from-Cassandra-tables-to-Search-with-DataStax-Part-I.md

 ## A couple things to point out
 For one, notice how our tables and searches work in lock-step.
 The tables were created to support a particular set of searches or "questions" asked by our application UI and our code supports whatever CRUD operations are needed to maintain the data we use for searches.
 Essentially this was all purpose made to fit our search needs exactly in a denormalized fashion.
 This is quite different from how we may have handled things in the relational world.

-Also notice the number of transactions needed, mostly on the insert end, to constantly populate the search based tables with data when videos are added to the system.
-Now, we're talking about Cassandra here so this is not really that much of an issue, but there is overhead associated with said transactions and the code needed to support it.
+Also notice the number of operations needed, mostly on the insert end, to constantly populate the search based tables with data when videos are added to the system.
+Now, we're talking about Cassandra here so this is not really that much of an issue, but there is overhead associated with those operations and the code needed to support it.

 ## Why move to DSE Search?
 So, what happens now when we want to expand our searches to include more fields separate from tag, provide more varied results, or enable advanced searches?
-Is there a way we could reduce the number of overall transactions and code needed to support our searches and also speed things up?
+Is there a way we could reduce the number of overall actions and code needed to support our searches and also speed things up?
 Lastly, can we do this in such a way that does not take a whole rethink of our data model?

 Well, I think at this point you know exactly what I'm going to suggest, but you'll have to wait until part 2 of this series for details.